ericleasemorgan/reader-workshop/README.md

 This next recipe, which only requires vanilla Perl, gives a study carrel a more meaningful name and scope:

    1. Open your command-line interface, and navigate to the workbook's root directory
-   2. Run ./bin/add-metadata.pl sans any input to get an idea of the input required
+   2. Run `./bin/add-metadata.pl` sans any input to get an idea of the input required
-   3. Run ./bin/add-metadata.pl homer; the result ought to be a stream of HTML
+   3. Run `./bin/add-metadata.pl homer`; the result ought to be a stream of HTML
    4. Scroll backwards in your terminal, and you may notice how the HTML is a study carrel's home page
-   5. Run ./bin/add-metadata.pl homer > ./library/homer/index.html; the result will be the creation of a new file -- index.html
+   5. Run `./bin/add-metadata.pl homer > ./library/homer/index.html`; the result will be the creation of a new file -- index.html
    6. Use your Web browser to open index.html; remember, as per Step #5, it ought to have been saved in the study carrel named homer
    7. Use your text editor to open ./etc/homer.txt
    8. Change the existing email address to your email address, and save the file